Which of the following is an example of a functional group in org... | Channels for Pearson+

 1

-Identify the options given: Helium atom (He), Sodium ion (Na+), Hydroxyl group (-OH), and Chloride ion (Cl-).

-Note that Helium (He) and Sodium ion (Na+) are not functional groups; they are an element and a cation, respectively, and do not participate in organic reactions as functional groups.
+Examine each option to determine if it fits the definition of a functional group.
+A functional group is typically a part of a larger organic molecule, not a standalone molecule or ion.

-Recognize that the Hydroxyl group (-OH) is a common functional group in organic chemistry, found in alcohols, and is responsible for their characteristic reactions.
+Consider the hydroxyl group (-OH): It is a common functional group found in alcohols and is responsible for their chemical properties.

+Analyze why water (H2O) and carbon dioxide (CO2) are not functional groups: These are complete molecules, not parts of larger organic molecules.

+Evaluate why the sodium ion (Na+) is not a functional group: It is a single ion and does not represent a group of atoms within an organic molecule.

 Watch next